Nick-Tallguy/Nick-Tallguy.github.io/_posts/0500-10-24-tm-admin_en.md

 ### Project Area Trim

+![TM Trim][]

 After determining the task sizes you will have the option to "Trim" your AoI.
-You can either trim the AoI to the exact polygon shape you drew or imported (suggested) or you can trim to the nearest task square that includes your AoI.
+If you simply click on 'Trim' then you skip all task squares which do not contain the AoI

+![TM Trim coarse][]

+If you check the box about trimming to the exact area before clicking on 'Trim' then you obtain arbitrary task shapes at the fringe

+![TM Trim fine][]

 After finalizing a the AoI trim, click “Next”.